Nightcrawler (character): Manifest Destiny

 Kurt, along with Wolverine and Karma ambushed the Hellfire Cult after a series of mutant related hate-crimes happened around San Francisco.
 He also took it upon himself to build a new chapel at Graymalkin Industries, the X-Men's new home and base of operations.

 During a training session in the Danger Room, he revealed he was trying to keep himself distracted because whenever he had time to think, he couldn't help but think of Kitty, how the X-Men didn't need him, and how Pixie was a better teleporter than he was.
 After battling (unsuccessfully) several simulated villains, he reprogrammed the Danger Room to show Kitty.
-He confessed he was sorry he wasn't there for her and hugged the simulation and cried.
+He confessed he was sorry he was not there for her and hugged the simulation and cried.
 The simulation of Kitty replied that she missed Kurt, too.

 Nightcrawler briefly believed that he no longer had a role with the X-Men, especially due to Pixie's abilities in teleporting.
 A trip back to Germany renewed his conviction through an encounter with a boy cursed by gypsies into demonic form, a brush with Mephisto, and a romantic fling, before he returned to San Francisco to aid the X-Men against a foe they struggled with, lacking his help.